gth/ha_to_pi_via_mqtt/README.md

 Lastly, I will point out the subscribe/publish cycle is explained well in many MQTT guides - this simplicity is its strength!

-## Assumptions
-These instructions assume the reader:
+These instructions assume the reader -
 * Is using a hostname of **homeassistant** for HA - if not, replace where necessary;
 * Has already installed the MQTT broker on their HA instance;
 * Configured a specific user for MQTT in HA, e.g. **mqtt-user**;